Help Individuals Create Community and Pursue Their Goals

 • Call Kathy Rutz at 320-639-2432 or email eei@eeimn.org to arrange a tour to learn more about how you can get involved with EEI.

-On behalf of all of us at EEI and the individuals like Steven who have benefited from your support, thank you.
-Happy Holidays!
+On behalf of all of us at EEI and the individuals like Sarah who have benefited from your support, thank you.

 Cordially,